nmajor/nmajor-src/_posts/2018-08-25-serverless-my-initial-setup-with-es6-testing-and-ci-deployment.md

     serverless offline start

+This will start an offline server that you can use to make API requests and test all the endpoints.

+I also like to add a script in the `package.json` file to make this easy to launch:

+      "scripts": {
+      	"start": "serverless offline start",
+        "lint": "node_modules/.bin/eslint .",
+        "test": "NODE_ENV=test node_modules/.bin/mocha --recursive --require babel-core/register"
+      },

 ### Add ESLint

 I always work with a linter these days, there's no better way to keep clean code and enforce best practices with a language like javascript where its so easy to write messy and ugly code.